 Lifestyle and home remedies

-Although there's no certain way to stop hiccups, if you have a bout of hiccups that lasts longer than a few minutes, the following home remedies may provide relief, although they are unproven:
+There's no certain way to stop hiccups.
+But if your hiccups last longer than a few minutes, these home remedies may provide relief, although they are not proven:

-If you have chronic hiccups, lifestyle changes may help:
+If you have ongoing hiccups, lifestyle changes may help, such as:

-When long-term hiccups don't respond to other remedies, alternative treatments, such as hypnosis and acupuncture, may be helpful.
+When long-term hiccups don't respond to other remedies, alternative treatments, such as hypnosis and acupuncture, may help.

 Preparing for an appointment

-While you may initially consult your family doctor about your persistent hiccups, he or she may refer you to a specialist if you have persistent or severe hiccups.
+You may initially talk with your family health care provider about your ongoing hiccups.
+Your health care provider may refer you to a specialist if you have long-term or severe hiccups.

 What you can do